Frank-Colorado/weather-app-tutorial/README.md

 ## Credits

-https://www.youtube.com/watch?v=lI1ae4REbFM&t=30676s : This youtube tutorial was used to create this wep app.
+https://www.youtube.com/watch?v=lI1ae4REbFM&t=30676s : This youtube tutorial was used to create this web app.

+https://rapidapi.com/worldapi/api/open-weather13/details : This weather API was found on RapidAPI and used to create this web app.

 ## License